Methods

 • Impact: What effects of the programme benefit society in the long term?

-You will find our resulting impact logic under the results.
+You will find our resulting impact logic under the Theory of Change & Impact Logic.

 How do we measure social impact?